cloudfoundry/bbs/doc/defining-lrps.md

 ### LRP Identifiers

-#### `process_guid` [required]
+#### `ProcessGuid` [required]

-It is up to the consumer of Diego to provide a *globally unique* `process_guid`.
-To subsequently fetch the DesiredLRP and its ActualLRP you refer to it by its `process_guid`.
+It is up to the consumer of Diego to provide a *globally unique* `ProcessGuid`.
+To subsequently fetch the DesiredLRP and its ActualLRP you refer to it by its `ProcessGuid`.

-- The `process_guid` must include only the characters `a-z`, `A-Z`, `0-9`, `_` and `-`.
+- The `ProcessGuid` must include only the characters `a-z`, `A-Z`, `0-9`, `_` and `-`.
-- The `process_guid` must not be empty
+- The `ProcessGuid` must not be empty
-- If you attempt to create a DesiredLRP with a `process_guid` that matches that of an existing DesiredLRP, Diego will attempt to update the existing DesiredLRP.
+- If you attempt to create a DesiredLRP with a `ProcessGuid` that matches that of an existing DesiredLRP, Diego will attempt to update the existing DesiredLRP.
 This is subject to the rules described in [updating DesiredLRPs](#updating-desiredlrps) below.

-#### `domain` [required]
+#### `Domain` [required]

 The consumer of Diego may organize LRPs into groupings called 'domains'.
 These are purely organizational (for example, for enabling multiple consumers to use Diego without colliding) and have no implications on the ActualLRP's placement or lifecycle.
 It is possible to fetch all LRPs in a given domain.

-- It is an error to provide an empty `domain` field.
+- It is an error to provide an empty `Domain` field.

-### LRP Placement

-In the future Diego will support the notion of Placement Pools via arbitrary tags associated with Cells.

 ### Instances

-#### `instances` [required]
+#### `Instances` [required]

-Diego can run and manage multiple instances (`ActualLRP`s) for each `DesiredLRP`.  `instances` specifies the number of desired instances and must not be less than zero.
+Diego can run and manage multiple instances (`ActualLRP`s) for each `DesiredLRP`. `Instances` specifies the number of desired instances and must not be less than zero.

 ### Container Contents and Environment

-#### `rootfs` [required]
+#### `RootFs` [required]

-The `rootfs` field specifies the root filesystem to mount into the container.
+The `RootFs` field specifies the root filesystem to mount into the container.
 Diego can be configured with a set of *preloaded* RootFSes.
 These are named root filesystems that are already on the Diego Cells.

 Preloaded root filesystems look like: